In my entrepreneurial life, I used to feel behind in my work all the time.

-The thing about feeling behind is that is comes with a big fat side of guilt.
+The thing about feeling behind is that it comes with a giant side of guilt.

 But here’s the thing that I realized.

 We’re setting precedents that we’ll respond to emails within a few hours.
 We’re creating self-imposed deadlines that are actually unrealistic.
 We’re adding things to our to-do lists without any sort of prioritizing so that everything feels life-or-death important.
 And we’re feeding into our own hectic feelings.

 Like it or not, we are responsible for our chicken-minus-head approach to business and therefore it is only ourselves we can look to in order to fix it.

 We have to train ourselves not to feel behind.
 It’s a psychological thing, you know?

 The more we feed ourselves our own lines of “I’m so behind!” the more frantic and weighed down we feel.

 We have to remind ourselves of what really matters — our health, our relationships, our families – and just stop.